 Mr. Munn works with composers and interdisciplinary artists to create works that shed light on the interrelationship of human and natural systems.
-He is collaborating with 2015-2016 Rome Prize in Musical Composition winner Nina C. Young and the Nouveau Classical Project to create Making Tellus, an operatic exploration of the Anthropocene.
-Mr. Munn’s work as a performer, librettist, and co-producer of these works represent his conviction that in addition to a performer’s aesthetic responsibilities, performers play a vital role in connecting the public to forces greater than ourselves; be they geologic, divine, political, ecological, or personal.
+As featured soloist and librettist, he is collaborating with Rome Prize winning composer Nina C. Young on Making Tellus, an operatic exploration of humanity's relationship to the Earth, commissioned by the Koussevitzky Fund at The Library of Congress.
+Mr. Munn’s work as a performer, librettist, and co-producer of these works represent his conviction that in addition to an artist's aesthetic responsibilities, artists play a vital role in connecting the public to forces greater than ourselves; be they geologic, divine, political, ecological, or personal.

 These convictions are born of Mr. Munn’s work as a community organizer for climate justice from 2007 to 2014.
 During this time, he worked with communities in West Virginia to oppose mountaintop removal coal mining and to place local environmental issues in the context of climate change and globalized capitalism.
-His work on land reform, economic transition in coal-dependent areas, and civil disobedience was published and analyzed in The Journal of Appalachian Studies and Applied Anthropology; books published by Punctum, AK, and Atlantic Monthly Presses; and was featured in documentaries The Last Mountain and Battle for Blair Mountain on CNN.
+His work on land reform, economic transition in coal-dependent areas, and civil disobedience was published and analyzed in The Journal of Appalachian Studies and Applied Anthropology; books published by Punctum, AK, and Atlantic Monthly Presses; and was featured in documentaries including The Last Mountain and Battle for Blair Mountain on CNN.